 Admissions to all our SENDAT schools are managed centrally by Sarah Hopkins Admissions and Review Manager. please email firstname.lastname@example.org

-This includes: Priory, Stone Lodge, Angel Hill, Mount Road, and Mulberry
+This includes: Priory, Stone Lodge, Angel Hill, Mount Road, Mulberry, Peile, Duke of Lancaster and Chalk Hill

 At SENDAT the CEO and the Heads of school work with Sarah to identify correct placement at our schools.

-The Local Authority is our admissions body and we can only take admissions through consultation with them.
+The Local Authorities are our admissions bodies and we can only take admissions through consultation with them.

 Suffolk has recently updated its processes.
 All request for places in special schools are now firstly reviewed by the Specialist Education Panel (SEP).
 Please see flow diagram below.